 It also likes sunny spaces and should be kept outdoors most of the year and brought indoors during cold months.
 Because of its slow growth, gold tooth aloes are perfect for large landscapes or as accent plants in your garden!

 As with many aloes, aloe nobilis is highly toxic if ingested.
 Always consider children and pets while working with or planting around aloes.
 Keep all parts of aloe plants out of reach of small hands and paws at all times.

 USDA hardiness zones

 Aloe nobilis thrives in USDA hardiness zones 10 through 12.
 In colder climates, it can be grown as a houseplant or potted plant.

 Sooty mold and powdery mildew are common pests of Aloe nobilis.
 Like many succulents, aloes are susceptible to mealybugs and occasionally scale insects.
 Also watch for slugs, snails, and cats or dogs that like to snack on aloes in your garden.
 Disbudding plants at their early stages can help prevent some of these issues from cropping up later on.

-This rare species of aloe is part of a group of plants known as Ranunculaceae, and it is also sometimes referred to as Gold Tooth aloe.
+This rare species of aloe is sometimes referred to as Gold Tooth aloe.
 It gets its name from its distinctive golden yellow teeth at both ends of its leaves, which were used in traditional medicine in Africa to treat stomach ailments, ulcers, burns, and wounds.

 Due to over-harvesting and slow growth rates, Aloe nobilis is listed as an endangered plant by CITES (Convention on International Trade in Endangered Species).
 This makes international trade illegal.